Laikahheng/group-a-s2g1-handwritten-recognition-system/PMP-PLAN/E-PROJECT_CLOSING.md

 <br>

 **5.2 OBJECTIVES**

-QTMT Inc. managed to achieve the objectives initialized since the beginning of the project.
-A system that is artificial intelligence powered, which uses deep-learning technique has been made.
-Deep learning is used in this project to identify the location of the number plate on the image and also read the characters on the number plate.
+LET Solutions had successfully achieved the objectives that were outlined at the beginning of the project.
+In this project, Deep Learning is used to identify and read the words or characters on the handwritten image.
+The developed Artificial Intelligence Handwritten Recognition System can recognise human handwriting in English by taking a handwritten image as input and extracts the characters as output accurately.
-Besides, FAST API is used to implement the python program that are used to recognise the number plate into a html website.
-By using this method, our objective of building an API in the system was met.

 **5.3 IMPACTS**
 <br>